At university, you can explore your interests, inside and outside of the classroom.

-York is home to over 300 student clubs and organizations that fall under various categories including academic, advocacy, charitable, environmental, faith-based, hobby, political, professional and sports.
+York is home to more than 300 student clubs and organizations that fall under various categories, including: academic, advocacy, charitable, environmental, faith-based, hobby, political, professional and sports.

-There are 2 Aboriginal student organizations on campus: Undergraduate students can join the Aboriginal Students’ Association at York (ASAY), and Aboriginal law students can join the Osgoode Indigenous Students’ Association (OISA).
+There are 2 Indigenous student organizations on campus: Undergraduate students can join the Aboriginal Students’ Association at York (ASAY), and Indigenous law students can join the Osgoode Indigenous Students’ Association (OISA).

 York is home to the York Lions varsity sports that range from basketball, cross country and rugby, to hockey and wrestling.
 The Lions participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.

 Find more information about varsity athletics at York, including try-out dates.